Solanum carolinense: Description

-Leaves are alternate, elliptic-oblong to oval, 2+1/2 to 4+1/2 in long, and each is irregularly lobed or coarsely toothed.
+The leaves are alternate, elliptic-oblong to oval, 2+1/2 to 4+1/2 in long, and each is irregularly lobed or coarsely toothed.
 Both surfaces are covered with fine hairs.
-Leaves smell like potatoes when crushed.
+The leaves smell like potatoes when crushed.
 The flowers have five petals and are usually white or purple with yellow centers, though there is a blue variant that resembles the tomato flower.
 The fruits are berries that resemble tomatoes.
 The immature fruit is dark green with light green stripes, turning yellow and wrinkled as it matures.
 Each fruit contains around 60 seeds.
-It flowers throughout the summer, from April to October (on the northern hemisphere).
+It flowers throughout the summer, from April to October (in the northern hemisphere).
 The plant grows to 3 ft tall, is perennial, and spreads by both seeds and underground rhizome.
 Stems of older plants are woody.

 Toxicity

 Many parts of the plant have historically been used to create medicines to treat various conditions.
 It was listed in the United States National Formulary from 1916 to 1936 for use by pharmacists.
 However all parts of the plant, including its tomato-like fruit, contain toxins in varying degrees due to the presence of solanine glycoalkaloids which is a toxic alkaloid and one of the plant's natural defenses.
 While ingesting any part of the plant can cause fever, headache, scratchy throat, nausea, vomiting, and diarrhea, ingesting the fruit can cause abdominal pain, circulatory and respiratory depression, or even death.